 Olohana works with communities to help them pass on knowledge between the generations using the ITK™ process.

 The Native Science Research Center (NSRC) enables professors, students and communities from around the world to work together to advance indigenous and local knowledge and scientific research around climate change and weather systems.
 All knowledge systems and knowledge generated are developed for the purpose of serving and advancing tribal, indigenous and native peoples.
 Haskell Foundation (501.c.3) in partnership with Haskell Native American University houses and administers NSRC.
 Olohana Foundation and our partners, such as Pasifika Foundation and the University of Hawaii Shidler Business College Pacific Business Programs, support the center by coordinating the participation of a native advisory council and assisting with solicitation of grant and social enterprise opportunities to support the research center’s activities as they benefit local communities.

 The ITK™ Resilience Training Program uses a place-based learning model comprised of a land-based component (maha’ai) and a nearshore-based component (‘aukai) aimed at helping to increase a community's capacity to impart critical skills and knowledge to initiate their youth as key players in addressing natural disaster and climate-related challenges anticipated to increase over the coming generations.

 Olohana partners with local farms, community and conservation lands around our islands to set-up food forest systems.
 This network of food forest aims to increase the food security for our communities.

-Olohana partners with the Shidler School of Business around opportunities to support the Pacific Breadfruit Initiative and Ulu (breadfruit) summits discussing the health and economic development benefits of ulu for Polynesia, Melanesian and Micronesian.
+Olohana partners with the Shidler School of Business around opportunities to support the Pacific Breadfruit Initiative and Ulu (breadfruit) summits discussing the health and community economic development benefits of ulu for the Polynesia, Melanesian, and Micronesian people.